Marketing & Conversion Colors: The Science of High-Converting Design

 Visual Anchors

-Accent colors act as anchors during scrolling, preventing user fatigue.
+Accent colors act as anchors during scrolling, which prevents user fatigue.
 Reference white space to reduce cognitive load.

 Industry-Specific Conversion Combinations